mohamedaminehamdi/MentalHealthCareForum/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Healthcare Forum & Community
+Healthcare Forum & Community<br>
-🗣️ Engage in Health Discussions – Patients can join forums to discuss medical topics, wellness tips, and personal health experiences.
+🗣️ Engage in Health Discussions – Patients can join forums to discuss medical topics, wellness tips, and personal health experiences.<br>
-🧘 Guided Meditation & Well-being – Users can access guided meditation sessions for stress relief and mindfulness.
+🧘 Guided Meditation & Well-being – Users can access guided meditation sessions for stress relief and mindfulness.<br>
-🤝 Community Support – A space for individuals to share insights, seek advice, and connect with others on their health journey.
+🤝 Community Support – A space for individuals to share insights, seek advice, and connect with others on their health journey.<br>

 ## <a name="quick-start">🤸 Quick Start</a>